k2datascience/classification-example/README.md

 ![bernoulli confusion](reports/figures/bernoulli_confusion.png)

+## Business Value

 Instead of flat-out calling 8,238 individuals, I decided that the client should call 4,589 individuals.
 Of this subset, we will be getting 80.4% of the individuals that would have signed up for a term deposit in the original grouping.
 Although the bank is missing out on 20%, the time required to get the term deposits is cut in half.

-If you scale this problem up to 100,000 individuals or 1,000,000 individuals, the cost savings in man hours would definitely allow for additional value-add in other divisions of the bank.
+[insert data story]

 ## Lessons Learned